Mumbai: Etymology

-The French traveller Louis Rousselet, who visited in 1863 and 1868, states in his book L'Inde des Rajahs, which was first published in 1877: "Etymologists have wrongly derived this name from the Portuguese Bôa Bahia, or (French: "bonne baie", English: "good bay"), not knowing that the tutelar goddess of this island has been, from remote antiquity, Bomba, or Mumba Devi, and that she still ... possesses a temple".
-British officer and scholar John Briggs stated that the name Bombay was a corruption of "Mumby", which was ascribed to a portion of the island where a temple to Mumba Devi was located.
+The French traveller Louis Rousselet, who visited in 1863 and 1868, stated in 1877 that "Etymologists have wrongly derived this name from the Portuguese Bôa Bahia, or (French: "bonne baie", English: "good bay"), not knowing that the tutelar goddess of this island has been, from remote antiquity, Bomba, or Mumba Devi, and that she still ... possesses a temple".
+British officer and scholar John Briggs concurred that the name Bombay was a corruption of "Mumby", for a temple to Mumba Devi.

-By the late 20th century, the city was referred to as Mumbai or Mambai in Marathi, Konkani, Gujarati, Kannada and Sindhi, and as Bambai in Hindi.
+By the late 20th century, the city was called Mumbai or Mambai in Marathi, Konkani, Gujarati, Kannada and Sindhi, and Bambai in Hindi.
 The Government of India officially changed the English name to Mumbai in November 1995.
-This came at the insistence of the Marathi nationalist Shiv Sena party, which had just won the Maharashtra state elections, and mirrored similar name changes across the country and particularly in Maharashtra.
-According to Slate magazine, "they argued that 'Bombay' was a corrupted English version of 'Mumbai' and an unwanted legacy of British colonial rule."
-Slate also said "The push to rename Bombay was part of a larger movement to strengthen Marathi identity in the Maharashtra region."
-While Mumbai is still referred to as Bombay by some of its residents and by some Indians from other regions, mention of the city by a name other than Mumbai has been controversial.
+This came at the insistence of the Marathi nationalist Shiv Sena party, which had just won the Maharashtra state elections, and mirrored similar name changes across India.
+Shiv Sena argued that the name 'Bombay' echoed British colonial rule.
+While Mumbai is still called Bombay by some residents and by some Indians from other regions, mention of the city by a name other than Mumbai has become controversial.

 People from Mumbai

 A resident of Mumbai is called Mumbaikar (/mr/) in Marathi, in which the suffix -kar means a 'resident of'.
-The term had been in use for quite some time but it gained popularity after the official name change to Mumbai.
-Older terms such as Bombayite are also used infrequently.
+The term had been in use for quite some time, but it gained popularity after the official name change to Mumbai.
+Older terms such as Bombayite are used infrequently.